 Crowdfunding is a typical means of collecting capital which is usually enforced by start-ups in Ireland or small and medium sized companies (SMEs).
 The method represents an apealling alternative to the traditional manner of obtaing capital for a company, which is usually handled through a banking institution.

-Investors who want to open an Irish company with the purpose of offering crowdfunding services must know that there are three main types of crowdfunding options
+Investors who want to open an Irish company with the purpose of offering crowdfunding services must know that there are three main types of crowdfunding options, as follows:

 •donation, usually applied for charitable purposes or small rewards (generally referring to the products or services provided by the company, once the business will start its operations);

-(in which the parties will invest in theIrish companyknowing that the respective sum of money will be repaid with interest);
+•lending (in which the parties will invest in theIrish companyknowing that the respective sum of money will be repaid with interest);

-(the investor will benefit from a percentage of the company’s profits
+•investment(the investor will benefit from a percentage of the company’s profits).

 Since this option for raising capital is rather new, the Irish authorities have not yet established a suitable regulatory framework.
 However, in April 2017, the local government presented a consultation paper on this matter, setting up a public consultation regarding the need of creating a legislative framework for crowdfunding companies.

 Businessmen interested in starting the procedure of company formation in Ireland in this field are invited to contact our team of consultants for further information on this subject.